Chat about crocheting,issues related to this art, the lifestyle of a crocheter, and how crochet affects life and beliefs.

 2. A short piece of leftover yarn.
 This works, too, and rather well most of the time.
 You can even tie it in a little bow.
 Of course, sometimes the bow magically unties itself and "Poof" the scrap yarn is colorfully clinging to your work, but not in a stitch, and it is not doing its job.
 I fired these scrap yarns, severed them without any notice or backpay.
 If I have nothing else at hand and am desperately in need of a stitch marker I may just hire one as a Temp, but otherwise NO WAY.

 3. Bread and package holders.
 These are those little square plastic holders with a hole or a heart in them and a slit to slip over the cellophane package.
 They are cute, and since we all buy bread anyway, they are free.
-Not bad for a stitch marker, and very economical for the frugal and those who want to save money for more yarn.
+Not bad for a stitch marker, and very economical for the frugal and those who want to save money for more yarn.4.
+Coil-less pins.
+Now we are getting there.
+These absolutely do not break and they do not slide out of the stitch.
+Because they are coil-less, there is one less end for the yarn to get caught in, but that still leaves a closure end of the pin.
+When the yarn gets stuck in that end - well it splits.
+"Poof" there goes a perfect stitch.
+I just hate split ends, don't you?
+They look and are so messy in the finished product, and not easily repaired.

 5. Twist Tie wraps.
 These are those little, usually green thing-ies, that are tied around bags to keep them closed.
 They are used for garbage bags, bread bags, pastry bags, fruit bags, under eye bags-oops not under eye bags, but a lot of new and old bags.
 These work, too.
 Of course, if you used them as st markers, you also know that underneath that little green paper is a kind of metal or aluminum strip which can cut thru your yarn eventually...and sometimes your fingers as you twist them closed.
 So "Poof" there goes your nice yarn as well as your nice fingers, and now your masterpiece has blood on it, too.